michaelwchungstudio/railsdevrumblr/README.md

 Full-stack application that allows users to create, view, and share custom blog posts.

+Note: Saphire 1.0 was developed in Sinatra as an introduction to Ruby.

 ## How To Use

 If cloning the repository: